 Look out for free festivals celebrating the city’s diverse cultural roots.
 Pack a picnic instead of expensive restaurant meals.

 As South Florida’s economic hub, Miami is famous for its beaches, Latin flavors, and Art Deco district.
 The city proper has over 420,000 residents, while the overall Miami metro area is home to around 6 million people.
-Miami enjoys a sub-tropical climate with warm weather year-round.
+Miami enjoys a sub-tropical climate with warm weather year-round and is often included in lists of Cheap Beach Vacations USA.

 Accommodation $152, Food $40, Transportation $15, Total $207.
 Hotel rates in popular areas like South Beach start at $150-200 but can be found for $100-120 in outer neighborhoods.